-Parcel Site Description Purpose Purpose Purpose Overall ID score 1 score 2 score 3 Score P20 Land at and immediately surrounding West Park former hospital site 1 0 1 2
+West Park LAA Reference HOR008 Assesse e Area: 1.47 ed Yield: Approximate ely 150 dwelli ngs (C3) Stage 1 score Parcel ID Site Description Purpose score 1 Purpose score 2 Purpose score 3 Overall Score P20 Land at and immediately surrounding West Park former hospital site 1 0 1 2 What is 1

-Site description West Park is a former hospital site which has been redeveloped into a largely residential area but where some clinical uses still remain.
-This site was former hospital known as The Cottage Hospital and car park which is now derelict.
-The buildings are no longer in use and has the appearance of neglect.
-The site levels is generally flat but with some level changes with slopes and steps to the adjoining buildings in the area.
-The overall landscape structure to the western end is extensive parkland which transitions to the agricultural fields beyond.
-What is the nature and extent of the harm to the Green Belt in this location if the site is developed?
-(Calverton (iv)) The site scores low against purposes of the GB in terms of sprawl and safeguarding the countryside from encroachment.
-It scores zero against merging.

 The site is previously developed are no landscape designations.
 It is a former hospital cluster and is affected by a Conservation Area.
 The site is previously developed and has become derelict and no longer in use.

-The former hospital clusters are now largely urbanised housing estates that currently remain washed over by the Green Belt.
+Defensible Boundaries The former hospital clusters are now largely urbanised housing estates that currently remain washed over by the Green Belt.
 The area of West Park has been assessed for 'openness' and for potential insetting in Section 2 and the proposed areas for potential future development would fall within the proposed boundary for insetting.
 To what extent can the consequent impacts on the purposes of the Green Belt be ameliorated or reduced to the lowest reasonably practicable extent?
-(Calverton (v))

-Redevelopment of underutilised PDL

-Previously developed site within the Green Belt.
+(Calverton (v)) Redevelopment of underutilised PDL Previously developed site within the Green Belt.
 The redevelopment of the site would result in the efficient use of underutilised PDL site.
 The impact from the development could be minimised if designed sensitively.

-Derelict land/buildings

-The redevelopment of the site offers the opportunity to make use of a derelict site/building and improve the quality of the environment here.

-Whilst the overall parkland landscape is designed and well managed.
+Derelict land/buildings The redevelopment of the site offers the opportunity to make use of a derelict site/building and improve the quality of the environment here.
+Landscape and visual sensitivity Whilst the overall parkland landscape is designed and well managed.
 The landscape sensitivity and visual sensitivity is considered to be low.
 The site is previously developed.
 The impact could be ameliorated by careful masterplanning to emphasise openness.
 Height, mass and density of development could be carefully considered and natural features could be used to soften or screen views of the built form.
 A landscape and visual impact assessment LVIA should be carried out.

-The site sits adjacent to areas of nature conservation and there may be opportunities for the site to enhance the green corridors and in the area.

-There is a good Pubic Rights of Way (PROW) network which could link up the site.

-Concluding Assessment of whether there are exceptional

-Having weighed up the issues outlined above, the site is previously developed where limited infilling is not considered circumstances that would outweigh the harm to the Green Belt and justify the release of the site from the Green Belt. inappropriate development.
+Biodiversity The site sits adjacent to areas of nature conservation and there may be opportunities for the site to enhance the green corridors and in the area.
+Access to open space/ countryside There is a good Pubic Rights of Way (PROW) network which could link up the site.
+Concluding Assessment of whether there are exceptional Having weighed up the issues outlined above, the site is previously developed where limited infilling is not considered circumstances that would outweigh the harm to the Green Belt and justify the release of the site from the Green Belt. inappropriate development.
 The site is within the context of a urbanised development which is being considered for insetting due to it's limited contribution to openness, it is therefore considered that this site does exhibit Exceptional Circumstances justifying an amendment to the Green Belt boundary.

-Horton Farm (HOR009)

-Developable Area: The northern tip to be used for green infrastructure

-Approximately 1,250 dwellings (C3) including some specialist housing and self build plots, 10 gypsy and traveller pitches, business incubation space, community building and a public park of approximately 7ha in addition to other green and blue infrastructure.

-Site promoters concept diagram

-Parcel 28 score

-Parcel ID Site Description Purpose score 1 Purpose score 2 Purpose score 3 Overall Score Land to the north of Chantilly Way east of Horton Lane 3 3 2 8
+Parcel ID Site Description Purpose score 1 Purpose score 2 Purpose score 3 Overall Score P28 Land to the north of Chantilly Way east of Horton Lane 3 3 2 8